jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-22/chapter-19.md

 They then made laws, which had only an influence on the present situation of affairs= they ordained, for instance, that those who enrolled themselves for the war they were engaged in, should not be molested by their creditors; that those who were in prison should be set at liberty; that the most indigent should be sent into the colonies= and sometimes they opened the public treasury.
 The people, being eased of their present burthens, became appeased; and as they required nothing for the future, the senate were far from providing against it.

-At the time when the senate maintained the cause of usury with so much constancy, the Romans were distinguished by an extreme love of frugality, poverty. and moderation= but the constitution was such, that the principal citizens alone supported all the expences of government, while the common people paid nothing.
+At the time when the senate maintained the cause of usury with so much constancy, the Romans were distinguished by an extreme love of frugality, poverty. and moderation: but the constitution was such, that the principal citizens alone supported all the expences of government, while the common people paid nothing.

 How then was it possible to deprive the former of the liberty of pursuing their debtors, and at the same time to oblige them to execute their offices, and to support the republic amidst its most pressing necessities?

 Tacitus† says, that the law of the twelve tables fixed the interest at one per cent.
 It is evident that he was mistaken, and that he took another law, of which I am going to speak, for the law of the twelve tables.
 If this had been regulated in the law of the twelve tables, why did they not make use of its authority in the disputes which afterwards arose between the creditors and debtors?
 We find not any vestige of this law upon lending at interest; and let us have but never so little knowledge of the history of Rome, [116] we shall see that a law like this could not be the work of the decemvirs.